 Solution #8: Install Device Drivers in Compatibility Mode

 Check if the Print Spooler Keep stopping issue is caused by Printer’s driver incompatibility with Windows 10.
 In this case, try to install the drivers in compatibility mode and check if it helps.

-- Right-click on the printer driver that you have downloaded from the manufacturer website.
+- Right-click on the printer driver that you have downloaded from the manufacturer's website.

 - Click/tap on Properties.

-- Check the Run this program in Compatibility mode for under Compatibility tab
+- Check the Run this program in Compatibility mode under the Compatibility tab

 - Select Windows 8.1/8 from the drop-down under Compatibility mode